 2. ATM fees for cash withdrawals are expensive

 Ever been in a pinch and needed to use a non-bank-sponsored ATM?
 If you’re not careful, ATMs can charge you a lovely fee for getting your own money out (which has always seemed crazy to me — I have to pay YOU to get MY money?!)
 By not using a debit card, I don’t have to worry about ATMs at all!

 3. Debit cards usually don’t come with points or cashback rewards

 When I put EVERYTHING I BUY on my credit cards, I can rack up huge cashback and travel rewards.
-Through both travel and my Alaska Airlines credit card (it’s my favorite!), I’ve managed to build up almost 100k miles.
-And with my cash back cards (Discover IT is fantastic, especially if you’re student or young professional), I get hundreds of dollars a year in cash (on stuff I’m already buying.)
+Through both travel and my favorite travel rewards card, I’ve managed to build up almost 100k miles.
+And I get hundreds of dollars a year in cash with my favorite cashback card (on stuff I’m already buying)!

 A great credit score is your window to every financial opportunity.
 By using a credit card responsibly (aka paying your bills in full, on time, and utilizing 30% or less of your credit limit), you can begin to increase your credit score and set yourself up for better financial opportunities.
 I got my first credit card when I was a teenager, and now have a great score that provided a lower interest rate on a car loan and more.